 - Preheat your oven to 350ºF.

-- Add the flour, sugar, 2 tablespoons cocoa powder, baking powder, espresso (if using), and ½ teaspoon salt to a mixing bowl.
-Stir or whisk until combined and any clumps of cocoa are broken up.
+- In a large mixing bowl, whisk together the flour, sugar, 2 tablespoons cocoa powder, baking powder, espresso (if using), and ½ teaspoon salt.

-- Add the brown sugar, ¼ cup cocoa powder and ⅛ teaspoon salt to your mixing bowl.
+- Add the brown sugar, remaining ¼ cup cocoa powder, and remaining ⅛ teaspoon salt to your mixing bowl.
 Add the hot water and whisk to combine.
 Slowly pour the chocolate liquid all over the batter in your pan.

 - Bake for 40 minutes, or until a toothpick inserted into just the top cake layer comes out clean.
-Let cool 10 minutes.
+Let cool for 10 minutes before serving.

-- Serve the cake topped with 1 to 2 scoops of the dairy-free ice cream.
-You can optionally top with nuts and whisk water or coconut oil into any remaining sauce in the pan (it is thick, with a pudding like texture) to drizzle it over the top, too.
+Make it a Sundae: Scoop the cake into serving glasses or bowls.
+Top each serving with 1 to 2 scoops of dairy-free ice cream (about 2 pints or 1 quart for the full recipe).
+Whisk a little water or coconut oil into any remaining sauce in the pan (it is thick, with a pudding like texture), and drizzle it over the ice cream.
+Optionally top with chopped nuts, if nuts are okay for your dietary needs.